alebelcor/knowledge/vim.md

 # Vim

-Delete all lines in file.
+Delete all lines in file:

 ```txt
 gg